Multi-year grants of up to £60,000 in total are available. Funds should be used within 36 months.

-Please check our funding criteria carefully to see if your project is eligible.
-We will only progress applications that clearly meet our funding criteria as outlined below.
+Please check our funding criteria carefully to see if you and your project are eligible for funding.
+We only progress those applications that clearly meet the funding criteria given below.

 Our Funding Criteria

-Our objective is to increase the climate resilience of displaced people and their host communities.
-We do this by funding initiatives that help the two communities to adapt to climate change while also promoting environmental recovery and protection.
+Our objective is to increase the climate resilience of forcibly displaced people and their host communities.
+We do this by funding initiatives that strengthen livelihoods, reduce vulnerabilities and contribute to environmental recovery and protection.

 We fund initiatives that aim to deliver win-win outcomes for people and planet.
 All proposals must fulfil all three of the following criteria to be eligible for funding:

-- Deliver tangible improvements in the quality of life of displaced people and the host community,
+1. Deliver tangible improvements in the quality of life of displaced people and their hosts,

-- Foster positive engagement between displaced people and their host community.
+3. Foster positive engagement between displaced people and the community that hosts them.

 Who we fund